 The Chinese TanSat satellite (https://en.wikipedia.org/wiki/TanSat) has been successfully launched in December 2016.
 The TanSat satellite and instrument is very similar as OCO-2.
 As OCO-2, TanSat delivers XCO2 but not XCH4.
-At the time of writing no details on the achieved in-orbit XCO2 performance of TanSat is available.
+At the time of writing only few details on the achieved in-orbit XCO2 performance of TanSat are available.